 When I tell people that I’ve been a solo traveller for over 5 years, I’m usually met with one of two reactions: people think I’m crazy, or they feel sorry for me.

 I can completely understand both reactions.
 Before I travelled, I had no idea of all the wonderful benefits of travelling alone.
 I was terrified, and the only reason I ever did it was because none of my friends wanted to travel, so it was a choice between embarking on a solo adventure or staying home, and I wasn’t going to do that!

-Now, while I’ll be the first to admit that solo travel is not easy, and that it definitely takes guts to go it alone, I firmly believe that the benefits of travelling alone vastly outweigh the negatives, and in this post I want to show you just why travelling solo is one of the best things you can ever do.
+Now, while I’ll be the first to admit that solo travel is not easy, and that it definitely takes guts to go it alone, I firmly believe that the benefits of solo travel vastly outweigh the negatives, and in this post I want to show you just some of the advantages of travelling alone.

 Before we begin, however, if you’re planning a solo trip then I strongly recommend buying travel insurance.
 I NEVER travel without insurance, and I’ve seen too many others get landed with huge medical bills as a result of not having had insurance, that it’s something I’ll never neglect to buy.
 My recommendation for great travel insurance is World Nomads.

 It may seem odd that I am talking about meeting people in a post about the benefits of travelling alone, but hear me out for a minute.

 When you travel with other people, whether it be a partner or group of friends, you won’t tend to befriend as many people as you do when you travel alone.

 When you’re travelling with friends, it can be tempting to choose more private accommodation, go everywhere together and not make as much effort with your fellow travellers.